Laboni108/ANTS_Assessment/README.md

 ### How it works?
 The image is divided into a grid
-Each grid cell predicts bounding boxes and class labels It does this in one single pass through the network — that's why it's fast We started from pretrained weights and trained further on VisDrone so it could handle aerial/drone-view images specifically
+Each grid cell predicts bounding boxes and class labels It does this in one single pass through the network, that's why it's fast It started from pretrained weights and trained further on VisDrone so it could handle aerial/drone-view images specifically

 ### Training Configuration